BenGavan/CV/README.md

 #### [BG Physics](https://github.com/BenGavan/BG-Physics)
 A dynamically generated website for presenting some of my physics and maths notes.
-Uses a Golang HTTP webserver as a Docker container running on AWS EC2 with routing using route 53.
+Uses a Golang HTTP web server as a Docker container running on AWS EC2 with routing using route 53.

 #### [Personal Website](https://github.com/BenGavan/PersonalWebsite)
 A static website about me.
-Uses HTML, CSS, & JS for the font end, and Go & Docker for the backend hosted on AWS.
+Uses HTML, CSS, & JS for the front end, and Go & Docker for the backend hosted on AWS.

 #### [Theory Computing Project](https://github.com/BenGavan/TheoryProject)
 “Random Sampling and Monte-Carlo Simulation of Neutrons within a Nuclear Fission Reactor.”